MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/A8XqUYP.png" height="100%" width="100%"/>
 </p>

-To determine which of the chickens was younger than the others, I used the `ls -l` command, since using the `-l` option displays more detail when listing the contents of a directory.
-In the second-to-last column, I saw that Buckbeak was younger than the others; Buckbeak had a modification time of 9:07 PM, and the other chickens had a modification time of 6:46 PM.
+To determine which chicken was the youngest (i.e., had the most recent modification time), I used `ls -l`, which displays a long listing containing details such as file permissions, ownership, size, and modification time.
+Comparing the modification times showed that `Buckbeak` was the most recently modified file: `Buckbeak` had a modification time of 9:07 PM, while the others showed 6:46 PM.

 <br />
 <br />